Learn More About SFA's Funding Opportunities

 For both the Marks Family Endowment and Zachs Award, students must submit an application that includes a project description and detailed budget.
-The deadline for both awards is Friday, March 31, 2017, and applications are due via the online application form by 5.00 pm.

 Please note that recipients are required to submit a report assessing their projects upon completion.
 Failure to do so may affect recipients' eligibility for other awards and funding within the School of Fine Arts.